(ironic) nostalgia card

 The first thing that struck me about this one was its name and design: Back In USSR vodka – with a hammer and a sickle.
 Was this supposed to be a sign of political nostalgia?
-Or just a humorous cultural reference?
-I wasn’t sure, so I chose to follow the latter interpretation.
+Or a humorous cultural reference?
+I wasn’t sure, but it made me think.

-The second thing that was interesting was its place of origin: Moldova.
-This is a small country in the East of Europe that often goes overlooked.
-And this was a vodka brand from there, the first Moldovian product that I would ever get to try.
+The second thing that was interesting about Back in USSR was its place of origin: Moldova.
+This small country in the East of Europe often goes overlooked, and for me, this bottle of vodka was the first Moldovian product I ever got to try.

 I highly recommend this vodka!